manu-romero-411/switchroot_android_rebooter/README.md

 ## Setup

 1.  **Root Access**: Ensure your Switchroot installation has Magisk or KernelSU.
+It's no difficult to set up, refer to Magisk documentation for details (recovery is entered on Switch by pressing `VOL+` while selecting the Android entry in Hekate, then keep the key pressed until the recovery appears).
 2.  **First Launch**: The app will ask you to select the `bootloader` folder on your SD card using the Android Storage Access Framework (SAF).
 This permission is persisted, so you only need to do it once.
+Yo have to select the folder correctly, or else this app won't work fine.
 3.  **Hekate IPL**: You can toggle the visibility of `hekate_ipl.ini` entries using the switch at the top right.

 ## Requirements

 *   Nintendo Switch hardware.
-*   Switchroot Android (Android 10+ recommended).
+*   Switchroot Android - tested on Android 15 (latest build as of v2.0 tag commit date), but should work on Android 11 as well.
 *   Root privileges.

 ## Development